Key Senator Sinema Agrees to $430B Drug, Energy Bill

-Democratic U.S. Senator Kyrsten Sinema said on Thursday she agreed to "move forward" on a $430 billion drug pricing, energy and tax bill, subject to a Senate arbiter's approval of the bill, which Democrats intend to pass over Republican objections.
+Sen. Kyrsten Sinema, D-Ariz., said on Thursday she agreed to "move forward" on a $430 billion drug pricing, energy and tax bill, subject to a Senate arbiter's approval of the bill, which Democrats intend to pass over Republican objections.

-Senate Majority Leader Chuck Schumer said earlier on Thursday the chamber would convene on Saturday to vote on a motion to proceed and then begin debate on the bill.
+Senate Majority Leader Chuck Schumer, D-N.Y., said earlier on Thursday the chamber would convene on Saturday to vote on a motion to proceed and then begin debate on the bill.

-The bill known as the Inflation Reduction Act, introduced last week by Schumer and Democratic Senator Joe Manchin, is a key priority for Democrats and President Joe Biden ahead of November's election battle for control of the U.S. Congress.
+The bill known as the Inflation Reduction Act, introduced last week by Schumer and Sen. Joe Manchin, D-W.Va., is a key priority for Democrats and President Joe Biden ahead of November's election battle for control of the U.S. Congress.

 The act will help people save money on prescription drugs and health premiums, Biden said in a statement on Thursday.